 - Education: Unfavourable: Like other countries with small numbers of foreign pupils, China does relatively little to encourage them across the education system or support diversity at school, although measures have started to bring international migrants into the teacher workforce.

 - Health: Slightly Unfavourable: Only legal immigrants have access to the Chinese health system and they benefit from little-to-no targeted information or support to meet their specific health questions and needs.

 - Political participation: Critically Unfavourable: international migrants are fully denied the opportunity to participate in public life in China, as foreign citizens have no right to vote, support or consultation by policymakers.

 - Permanent residence: Halfway favourable: Only a small group of international migrants like high-skilled workers are able to fulfil the economic requirements to become permanent residents and enjoy more secure and equal rights in key areas of life like social security and assistance.

-- Access to nationality: Halfway favourable: The path to Chinese citizenship is shorter and clearer than the average MIPEX country.
+- Access to nationality: Halfway favourable: For the few that can access permanent residece, the path to Chinese citizenship is shorter and entails less restrictive requirements than the average MIPEX country.
 However, China has not followed international reform trends to open up dual nationality for foreign citizens or birthright citizenship entitlements for their Chinese-born children.